blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 Allowing for entity types to be extended in the Block Protocol means that a user could still make use of public types when they want to define types for their domain.
 As an alternative to extending types, type duplication (or type forking) is a less compatible way to make use of existing public types, without a direct data mapping strategy.

-This RFC introduces a way for types to be extended in a way where the reusability and sharing aspects of the Block Protocol are maintained, and a way for types to be duplicated in case extending types is insufficient.
+This RFC introduces a way for types to be extended in a way where the reusability and sharing design philosophies of the Block Protocol are maintained, and a way for types to be duplicated for use-cases where extending types is insufficient.

 # Guide-level explanation

 [guide-level-explanation]: #guide-level-explanation

-> ⭐ The use of 'types' throughout this RFC, it can be assume to refer to _entity types_ specifically unless stated otherwise.
+> ⭐ Usage of the word "types" in this RFC can be assumed to refer to _entity types_ unless stated otherwise.

 Type extension can be seen as the concept of adding properties to an existing entity type `Type` by creating a new type `SubType` that has a specific relation to `Type`.
 Using `SubType` in place of `Type` must be possible when extending a type, which means that existing properties and links may _not_ be modified.
-This property of extended types is an explicit design decision, as types are still considered "reused" when they are extended.
-Extending types further empowers the idea of gradual convergence, as users can reuse publicly-available types they are not satisfied with.
+This property of extended types is an explicit design decision, as types are considered "reused" when they are extended, _not_ "modified".
+Extending types further empowers the idea of gradual convergence, as users can reuse publicly-available types they are not fully satisfied with.

 For example, an `Employee` entity type could be an extended version of `Person`.
 This `Employee` type could contain all of the properties of `Person` as well as having _additional_ domain-specific properties, making it more concrete while keeping compatibility with `Person`.